 There is one offshore vessel -– Redbay Stormforce 11

 Two Inshore vessels – Gemini Waverider 850 – 8.5 Metre fast response vessels

 .
 One Costal surf vessel –4.2 Gemini – 4.2-meter coast and surf vessel

 All vessels are designed to be slipway launched using the tractor, or a pickup, as the contingency launching vehicle.
 The Launching slipway is located in Rupert’s Bay Port which is a short drive from the Sea Rescue Facility.

 The Sea Rescue Service is responsible for:

-- The provision of a Sea Rescue capability 24/7, 365 days a year
+- The provision of a Maritime Search and Rescue capability 24/7, 365 days a year.

-- Provision of a Sea Rescue Service to St Helena’s Airport during flight operations
+- Provision of a Maritime Search and Rescue service to St Helena’s Airport during flight operations.

 - Life-saving at sea through search and rescue.